-Do cument i nformation i Int roductio n 4 1 HRM I Civil and Political Rights Metrics Methodology - Executive Summary 5 1.1 What are civil and political rights?
-5 1.2 How does HRMI measure civil and political rights?
-5 1.3 What questions does the expert survey ask?
-6 1.4 Who can be an expert respondent?
-8 1.5 How are survey responses converted into HRMI metrics?
-9 1.6 How do HRMI's metrics differ from other measures of civil and political rights?
-10 1.7 How does this methodology differ from the way HRMI measures economic and social rights?
-11 2 HRM I Political and Civil Rights Metrics 2018 Technical Note 12 2.1 Abstract 12 2.2 Introduction 12 2.3 What do existing measures of civil and political rights miss?
-14 2.4 HRMI's approach to civil and political rights measurement 21 2.5 Presentation of pilot data 28 2.6 Conclusion 38 2.7 Appendix: pairwise comparisons 42 3 HRMI Economic and Social Rights Metrics Methodology - Executive Summary 3.1 What are economic and social rights?
-52 3.2 How does HRMI measure economic and social rights?
-52 3.3 How is this different from the way HRMI measures civil and political rights?
-52 3.4 How does HRMI's economic and social rights methodology work?
-53 3.5 What do HRMI's economic and social rights scores show, exactly?
-54 3.6 What are HRMI's two different assessment standards?
-54 3.7 How is HRMI's economic and social rights metric constructed?
-55 3.8 How does HRMI choose which indicators to use?
-55 3.9 What is HRMI's achievement possibilities frontier?
-57 4 HRM I Economic and Social Rights Metrics 2018 Technical Note 60 4.1 Overview 61 4.2 Sources and definitions of rights and obligations 62 4.3 Measuring economic and social rights enjoyment and state resources 64 4.4 Calculating indicator scores by benchmarking a country's obligations of progressive realisation 68 4.5 Right scores 76 4.6 References 78 4.7 Appendix 80
+Do cument i nformation i Int roductio n 5 1 HRM Civil and Political Rights Metrics Methodology - Executive Summary 6 1.1 What are civil and political rights?
+6 1.2 How does HRMI measure civil and political rights?
+7 1.3 What questions does the expert survey ask?
+7 1.4 Who can be an expert respondent?
+9 1.5 How are survey responses converted into HRMI metrics?
+10 1.6 How do HRMI's metrics differ from other measures of civil and political rights?
+11 1.7 How does this methodology differ from the way HRMI measures economic and social rights?
+11 2 HRM I Political and Civil Rights Metrics 2018 Technical Note 13 2.1 Abstract 13 2.2 Introduction 13 2.3 What do existing measures of civil and political rights miss?
+15 2.4 HRMI's approach to civil and political rights measurement 21 2.5 Presentation of pilot data Error!
+Bookmark not defined.
+2.6 Conclusion 30 2.7 Appendix: pairwise comparisons Error!
+Bookmark not defined.
+3 HRMI Economic and Social Rights Metrics Methodology - Executive Summary 3.1 What are economic and social rights?
+34 3.2 How does HRMI measure economic and social rights?
+34 3.3 How is this different from the way HRMI measures civil and political rights?
+35 3.4 How does HRMI's economic and social rights methodology work?
+35 3.5 What do HRMI's economic and social rights scores show, exactly?
+36 3.6 What are HRMI's two different assessment standards?
+37 3.7 How is HRMI's economic and social rights metric constructed?
+37 3.8 How does HRMI choose which indicators to use?
+38 3.9 What is HRMI's achievement possibilities frontier?
+39 4 HRMI Economic and Social Rights Metrics 2018 Technical Note 4.1 Overview 44 4.2 Sources and definitions of rights and obligations 46 4.3 Measuring economic and social rights enjoyment and state resources 48 4.4 Calculating indicator scores by benchmarking a country's obligations of progressive realisation 52 4.5 Right scores 60 4.6 References 63 4.7 Appendix 65